PuerkitoBio/gocrawl/README.md

 *    **LogFlags** : The level of verbosity for logging.
 Defaults to errors only (`LogError`).
 Can be a set of flags (i.e. `LogError | LogTrace`).

 *    **Extender** : The instance implementing the `Extender` interface.
 This implements the various callbacks offered by gocrawl.
 Must be specified when creating a `Crawler` (or when creating an `Options` to pass to `NewCrawlerWithOptions` constructor).
 A default extender is provided as a valid default implementation, `DefaultExtender`.
-It can be used to implement a custom extender when not all methods need customization (see the example above).
+It can be used by [embedding it as an anonymous field][gotalk] to implement a custom extender when not all methods need customization (see the example above).

 This last option field, `Extender`, is crucial in using gocrawl, so here are the details for each callback function required by the `Extender` interface:

+*TODO: Update this section*

 *    **Start** : `Start(seeds []string) []string`.
 Called when `Run` is called on the crawler, with the seeds passed to `Run` as argument.
 It returns a slice of strings that will be used as actual seeds, so that this callback can control which seeds are passed to the crawler.